filakhtov/gentoo-use-docs/net-misc/iputils.md

 This flag conflicts with `nettle`, `libressl` and `gcrypt`, because only one SSL backend can be used at a time.

+### rarpd
+Install `rarpd` daemon binary and init scripts (no support for SystemD services at this time).
+This daemon is necessary to respond to RARP (Reverse Address Resolution Protocol) requests.

+RARP is an older alternative to DHCP and is not recommended nowadays, so it is safe to disable this flag unless non-PXE network booting for specific devices is necessary.

+### rdisc
+This flag enables `rdisc` binary installation, a tool that implements client side part of ICMP router discovery protocol, allowing system to ask for and accept routing tables from routers.

+This flag is only necessary if system to be part of RDISC capable network(s).
+Otherwise it is completely safe to disable.

+### SECURITY_HAZARD
+Enabling this flag will apply patch that allows unprivileged users to use flood ping.
+As flag name indicates this is a security problem, especially on multi-user systems with untrusted access.

+This flag should normally be disabled.

 ### ssl
 Enable Encryption and Authentication features of IPv6 protocol for `ping6` tool.
 This flag does not make any changes if `ipv6` flag is disabled.